-In the upcoming May-June 2017 issue of HBR Review there is an outstanding article authored by Leandro DalleMule, CDO at AIG and Thomas H. Davenport, Professor at Babson College, and MIT Research fellow.
-It's already available online here at https://hbr.org/2017/05/whats-your-data-strategy.
+In an issue of HBR Review there is an outstanding article authored by Leandro DalleMule, CDO at AIG and Thomas H. Davenport, Professor at Babson College, and MIT Research fellow.
+It's available online here at https://hbr.org/2017/05/whats-your-data-strategy.
 IMHO it's highly recommended reading for CDOs or anyone tasked with the monumental task of delivering business value through the best use of data assets across their enterprise.

 Kudos to Leandro DalleMule and Thomas H. Davenport for such an excellent piece of work.
 The following is a brief summary of the article (with copyright attribution to HBR and the authors), with my perspective on how it ties into today's Modern Data Management platforms.

 The article makes a compelling case for a framework for thinking about two forms of data strategy categorized as "defense" and "offense".

 If you're familiar with the concept of Master Data Management (often acronymed as MDM), and have been unsuccessfully using legacy MDM tools to aid in your overall data management strategy, the quote above might strike a nerve.